venuraja79/venuraja79.github.io/_posts/2022-01-20-population-collapse.markdown

 The same scenario will play out in most of the other Indian states.
 Some notable exceptions are Bihar and UP and they too will catch up with us in a few decades if not now.

-If humans are pushing earth to its extremes, a population decline is after all a must be a good thing. right?
+If humans are pushing earth to its extremes, a population decline after all must be a good thing. right?
 Not so fast.
 It is not just about the numbers, it is about the way people live their life.
 An average person in a developed nation emits way more carbon than a person in developing nation.
 A simple contented life, aligned with nature will definitely help.